 A number of other international studentships are available, but have specific eligibility requirements and application procedures.
 Please see the International Scholarships page for more information.

 - Externally-funded studentships

-For 2021 entry, we also expect to have funding for one PhD studentship from an ERC Starting Grant to work with Dr Phil Bull.
+For 2021 entry, we also expect to have funding for one PhD studentship from an ERC Starting Grant to work with Dr Phil Bull, with funding level and eligibility similar to an STFC studentship.
 Please apply through the usual route and note on your application if you wish to be considered for this position.